 Police officers shoot thousands of dogs per year, according to former officer Jim Osorio, who is now a specialist at the National Humane Law Enforcement Academy, which provides instruction to police departments.
 The question is, are there that many “aggressive” dogs?
 If so, why aren’t we seeing more dog attacks on mail carriers?
 “Just because a dog barks doesn’t mean it’s an aggressive dog,” says Osorio.

-A mail carrier told Pets Adviser, “I rarely feel scared of the pets that people have.
+A mail carrier told Petful, “I rarely feel scared of the pets that people have.
 In fact, I really like saying hi to the dogs when they come to greet me.
 I’m always armed with a Milk Bone and Mace just in case, though.”

 The ASPCA and the Humane Society are two groups that offer to provide police departments with free training classes for dealing with dogs, but only a few departments choose to participate, they say.

 Pet owners do have one ace up their sleeve: the court system.
 Cases that have made their way through the legal system in recent years demonstrate that judges no longer accept that family pets can be shot dead simply as a matter of procedure.

 The U.S. District Court for the Northern District of California, for example, ruled in favor of the Hells Angels in a case where police officers shot two dogs during a raid.
 Calling the shootings “unreasonable seizure” [PDF], the court chastised the police for failing “to develop a realistic plan for incapacitating the dogs other than shooting them.”
 The Hells Angels eventually received a total of nearly $1.8 million in a settlement.

 Scott Heiser, senior attorney and criminal justice program director of the Animal Legal Defense Fund, tells Petful that three major things account for unjustified police shootings of dogs: